Selection

 Previous selected values

-Reuse previoulsy selected value.
+Reuse previously selected value.
 Use this to reuse a value that had been selected previously.
-This is not available during filtering, and one can only refere to values that had been selected before.
-The format is /<selection-name>/ where the selection-name is the name of the selection.
+This is not available during filtering, and one can only refer to values that had been selected before.

 Examples